Shreya-Patel2/100-days-of-python/README.md

 ---

 ## Note
-This repository is not intended to be a showcase of polished projects, but rather a record of growth and learning.
-Over time, the code here will become cleaner, more structured, and more complete.
+This repository is a record of growth and learning; it currently covers the first 75 days of the course, and is not intended to be a showcase of polished projects.
+Over time, the remaining days will be added, and the code here will become cleaner, more structured, and more complete.

 ---